Bad Bunny Paris 2026 at Paris La Défense Arena: Family Travel Guide for the Sold-Out Conejo Malo Show

 Around the city the lighter daily option is the Travelon Anti-Theft Classic Crossbody.
 The right size for water-bottle plus phone plus sunscreen.
 The bag I take to Saint-Ouen specifically because the flea market is its own pickpocket gym.

 The walk out of the arena to the RER after the show in early July will be cool - Paris evenings drop temperature even on warm days.
 The ANLOKE Mylar Blankets in a ten-pack weigh nothing.
-One around your tween while she shivers and tells you, in detail, every moment of the show.
+One around your teen while she shivers and tells you, in detail, every moment of the show.

 Your phone, your passport, your euros.
 The FuninCrea Hidden Money Belt goes flat under your shirt.
 RFID-blocking.
 Wear it on travel days and at the show.
 Paris pickpockets target tourists who keep wallets in back pockets - don't be that.

 Comfortable shoes are non-negotiable.
 Paris is twenty-thousand-step days, the cobbled Marais, the metro stairs, the long Louvre corridors.
 The Skechers Go Walk 7 Slip-Ins have done about a dozen Paris trips with me without a blister.
-Look enough like real sneakers that your tween won't be embarrassed.
+Look enough like real sneakers that your teen won't be embarrassed.

 Bonus mom angle: photocard and mecha trades